 Slowly and deliberately, 3-year-old Ashlyn reaches down to her socks.
 She pulls them off, one by one, and throws them over the side of her hospital bed.
 Now she’s ready for naptime.

-Ashlyn’s seemingly simple action moves her mother, Amanda Stombaugh, to tears.
+Ashlyn’s seemingly simple action moves her mom, Amanda Stombaugh, to tears.
 At that moment, she knows her little girl isn’t lost.
 “Before the accident, Ashlyn always removed her socks before naptime or bedtime,” she says.
 “That’s her personality—it’s part of who she is.”

-Twelve days earlier, in April 2015, Ashlyn had been critically injured when a dump truck hit her family’s car.
+Twelve days earlier, on April 17, 2015, Ashlyn had been critically injured when a dump truck hit her family’s car.
 Her brother, Noah, experienced a concussion, sprained ankle and minor contusion.
-Her father, Luke Stombaugh, sustained fractured ribs and a severely broken arm that required urgent surgery.
+Her dad, Luke Stombaugh, sustained broken ribs and a severely broken arm that required urgent surgery.
 All three were rushed by ambulance to Regions Hospital and Gillette Children’s Specialty Healthcare, which co-operate a Level I Pediatric Trauma Center.
 Regions Hospital also runs a Level I Adult Trauma Center.

 “You would think Gillette would be a place of trauma after what we went through, but for me it's been quite the opposite,” says Amanda Stombaugh.
-“Everyone we encountered there made us feel safe, cared for and supported.
+Everyone we encountered there made us feel safe, cared for and supported.
 It feels like home now.”